openrndr/openrndr-guide/docs/README.md

 # RNDR #
-RNDR is a framework for creative coding for Java 8+.
+RNDR is a framework for creative coding for Java 8+ that simplifies writing real-time interactive software.

 RNDR is designed and developed for prototyping as well as the development of robust performant visual and interactive applications.